Salus Populi Romani: Description

-The Virgin holding in her right hand a mappa (or mappula, a sort of embroidered ceremonial handkerchief), originally a consular symbol, later an imperial one, means this image is probably one of the type showing Mary as Regina coeli or "Queen of Heaven".
+The Virgin holding in her left hand a mappa (or mappula, a sort of embroidered ceremonial handkerchief), originally a consular symbol, later an imperial one, means this image is probably one of the type showing Mary as Regina coeli or "Queen of Heaven".
 In addition, the Virgin also wears a plain, golden, ring band in her middle finger of her right hand, later obscured by a gemstone.
-The image no longer wears its Canonical crowns and jeweled regalia, which has now been transferred in the treasury of the sacristy of Saint Peter’s Basilica.
+The image no longer wears its Canonical crowns and jeweled regalia, which have now been transferred to the treasury of the sacristy of Saint Peter’s Basilica.

-Dating by art historians
+Dating

-The image "has been confidently dated to almost every possible period between the fifth century and the thirteenth".
+It is agreed that the current painted surface is largely or entirely the result of medieval overpainting, and that somewhere underneath lies an older original image.
+The earliest version of the image "has been confidently dated to almost every possible period between the fifth century and the thirteenth".
 The recent full-length study by Gerhard Wolf says, cautiously, that it is "probably Late Antique" in its original form.

 The icon in its current state of overpainting seems to be a work of the 13th century (as witnessed by the features of the faces), but other layers visible under the top one suggest it is a repainting of a much earlier piece; especially revealing is the modeling of Child's right hand in the first layer, which can be compared to other early Christian icons that display 'Pompeian' illusionistic qualities.
 The areas of linear stylization, such as Christ's garment which is rendered in golden hatching producing a flat effect, seem to go back to the 8th century, and can be compared with a very early icon of Elijah from Mount Sinai.
 A second restoration process started around 1100 and came to an end in the 13th century.
 The Virgin's blue mantle which is wrapped over her purple dress was severely altered in the outline; the red halos are also not part of the original image.